 Competition from other educational institutions is a high priority risk for the College.
 Whilst the College is confident in its quality and exceptional results, management are also conscious of the increasing competitive environment in which it is operating.
-Mitigating strategies include a focus on inspirational open events, sampling events and review of admissions policies.
+COVID-19 has presented an additional risk for competition as different institutions are able to respond to the pandemic and social distancing requirements in different ways.
+Mitigating strategies include a focus on inspirational promotional events, sampling events and review of admissions policies.